 - Video content is very popular in China and is growing rapidly, so brands should consider creating videos for Chinese audiences.

-- eCommerce: If you are selling FMCG, online selling channel are barely an option.
+- eCommerce: If you are selling FMCG, online selling channels are barely an option.
 Just like social media, the landscape is varied, and you’ll find the one platform that answers your needs and budget the best.

 Step 6: Hire Chinese Managers Then Staff